IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-fileFormats.md

         -   `"sampleDur"` Contains sample duration value of `SEGMENT` item.
 Note that the `EMU-webApp` does not support overlapping `SEGMENT`s or `SEGMENT` sequences containing gaps.
-This infers that each sample is explicitly and unambiguously associated with a single `SEGMENT`.
+This implies that each sample is explicitly and unambiguously associated with a single `SEGMENT`.
 This means that the `sampleStart` value of a following `SEGMENT` has to be `sampleStart` + `sampleDur` + 1 of the previous